 There is no better way to make an informed decision than going the extra mile researching the occupations recommended to you during your career assessment and exploring the possible career paths to take.
 Even if you think you already know about a particular job, you should still research it and put aside your preconceived notions that may be inaccurate.
-Unless you have a prior experience related to a particular job or someone you know has the same position, you should research until you feel you have a very good sense of what the job requires and what it would be like on a day to day basis.
+Unless you have prior experience related to a particular job or someone you know has the same position, you should research until you feel you have a very good sense of what the job requires and what it would be like on a day-to-day basis.
 The next step is to find out what you need to do in order to be qualified for these jobs.
 Is your education enough?
 Do you need to pursue another degree, undergo more training, or take additional courses to increase your chances of being considered for the position?
 You also need to decide if you have the time and resources to commit to the additional training or education required.

 As part of exploring your career options, you should also look at a particular job’s demand.
 Before you decide to invest money and time to be qualified for a position, it is practical to find out if there are enough opportunities available.
 Knowing from the start that there are only limited opportunities for a particular job may redirect your career path, or conversely, if the demand is high it may encourage you to pursue the career.